pasqal-io/qadence/docs/index.md

 Documentation can be found here: [https://pasqal-qadence.readthedocs-hosted.com/en/latest](https://pasqal-qadence.readthedocs-hosted.com/en/latest).

 ## Remarks
-Quadence uses `torch.float64` as the default datatype for tensors (`torch.complex128` for complex tensors).
+Qadence uses `torch.float64` as the default datatype for tensors (`torch.complex128` for complex tensors).

 Here are some examples of **Qadence** possibilites in both the digital and digital-analog paradigms.